stdNullPtr/SpringBoot-Authentication-Service-JWT/README.md

 Used to request a new access token.

-The new token is stored in the database, and removed once you sign in again
+The new token is stored in the database, and removed once you sign in again (recreated)

 Example payload (The refresh token received during [sign in](#post-localhost8080apiauthsignin))